 Timetabled opportunities for children to discuss their targets and how they are progressing towards their next steps for learning

 Small group work or one to one work, with a teaching assistant, to support learning in Phonics and Key Words

 Resources to support the teaching of intervention programmes, for example the Numicon Maths programme, and Phonics resources including books and games

 Music lessons to ensure all our children have the opportunity to learn to play a musical instrument and learn how to read music

 Educational After-School Clubs

 What impact does this have for our Pupil Premium children?

-Please click here to see the latest analysis of progress made by disadvantaged children at our school: Husborne-Crawley-Pupil-Premium-Grant-Expenditure1819outcomes.
-The impact is reviewed and reported to governors on a termly basis.
+Please click here to see the latest analysis of progress made by disadvantaged children at our school: Husborne-Crawley-Pupil-Premium-Grant-Expenditure The impact is reviewed and reported to governors on a termly basis.
 The expenditure will be reviewed and updated annually.